codein/poc/datacamp/Applying logistic regression and SVM.md

 OutputChallenge
 Solution: .score(X_test, y_test)

-Is the learner able to print the training accuracies of a KNN model?
+Is the learner able to calculate training accuracy for a KNN model?
 BlanksChallenge
 Solution: .score(X_test, y_test)

 ### Lesson 2: Applying logistic regression and SVM
 ---

-### Is the learner able to avoid using a complex classifier given two models(LogisticRegression and SVC) and SVC models has inferior testing accuracy.
+### Is the learner able to avoid using a complex classifier given two models LogisticRegression and SVC fitted on same dataset.
+SVC models has inferior testing accuracy, but has higher training accuracy.
 OutputChallenge
-Solution: preferred_model = svm
+Solution: preferred_model = linear_svc

 ### Is the learner able to discriminate between a model under-fitting or over-fitting?
 * MultipleChoiceChallenge